Only creators and new works from the preceding calendar year are eligible for nomination.

 The selections with the most points in each category become nominees.
 Individual juror votes are not shared with the general public.

-Eligibility for creators and new creative works is determined by publication in the preceding calendar year – print publication date takes precedence over electronic publication date (Diamond Direct Market street date is used.
-The Diamond Comic Distributors lists for 2019 are available here for comics, collections and graphic novels.
-This is an XLSX file).
+Eligibility for creators and new creative works is determined by publication in the preceding calendar year – print publication date takes precedence over electronic publication date (Diamond Direct Market street date is used).
+The Diamond Comic Distributors lists for 2021 are available here for comics, collections and graphic novels and the Edelweis lists are available here.
+Please note that these are XLS documents.
 For electronic works, the date of publication is time-stamped with most publications and at least 3 episodes/installments of continuing works must have appeared during the eligibility period.

 CONFLICT OF INTEREST RULES: